 More Indian Desserts to try

-- Turn the heat to low and add in the milk powder.
+- Turn the heat to the lowest setting and add the milk powder to the pan.
 Stir until the milk rehydrates the milk powder.
 Continue to stir with no breaks on low heat for the next 4-5 minutes, being sure to scrape the bottom and sides to prevent burning.

 - At this point, the mixture should have reduced by about half and is thickening up.
 Add the cardamom powder, lemon juice, and salt.
 Crush the saffron in a back and forth motion between your hands over the pan.
 Stir the mix-ins well.

-- Continue to mix the barfi batter for another 4-5 minutes until it starts to pull away from the sides.
+- Continue to mix and fold the barfi batter for another 4-5 minutes until it starts to pull away from the sides, leaving no residue.

 - Remove the pan from heat, and use the silicone spatula to scoop the batter into the square pan.
 Spread the batter across the pan, getting it as level as possible.
 Spread and press the chopped pistachio evenly across the top.